 Students need to take ownership of their learning by being present and punctual for lessons.
 Students who come late will lose out on valuable learning time.

-• Attendance in school is compulsory.
-Absence from school is permitted only when it is supported by a medical certificate or given on compassionate grounds.
-Letters from parents explaining the absence of the child, besides reasons on compassionate grounds, will not be accepted.
-Absence without official reasons will be deemed as truancy.
+- Attendance in school is compulsory.
+Absence from school is permitted only when it is supported by a medical certificate or a parent’s letter with valid reasons.
+Students should not submit more than three excuse letters per term.
+Absence without valid reasons will be deemed as truancy.

-• Students are expected to be in their respective classrooms for lessons within 5 minutes of the school bell.
+- Students are expected to be in their respective classrooms for lessons within five minutes of the school bell.
 Students who are late without a valid reason will be booked.

-• Students are not to leave the school premises before the dismissal bell without special permission from their Form Teacher/HOD Discipline/DM/VP/P. In case the student is unwell and needs to leave the school early, his/her parent/guardian will be contacted and the student is expected to produce a Medical Certificate on the next day.
+- Students are not to leave the school premises before the dismissal bell without special permission from their Form Teacher/HOD Discipline/VP/P. In the event that the student is unwell and needs to leave the school early, his/her parent/guardian will be contacted and the student is expected to produce a Medical Certificate the next day.
 When special permission is granted, students must proceed to the General Office to sign out before leaving school.

 Morning assemblies are meant for the student body to gather together as a school community.
 During this time, students show their love for the country through the singing of the National Anthem and reciting of the Pledge.
 Daily devotions follow after this as a means for students to learn values and appreciate God.

-• Students must be in full school uniform for morning assembly.
-Only students who are having PE before recess are allowed to come in PE attire.
-Attire (includes grooming) checks will be conducted regularly.
+- Students must be in full school uniform for morning assembly.
+Only students who are having PE are allowed to come in half-uniform (except on Tuesdays).
+Attire (includes grooming) checks will be conducted daily.
 Students with improper attire will be booked.
-Students whose attire or grooming cannot be rectified on the spot might be sent home for rectification.
+Students whose attire or grooming cannot be rectified on the spot may be sent home for rectification.

-• Students are to be seated quickly, and need to maintain a respectful silence during assemblies.
+- Students are to be seated quickly, and maintain a respectful silence during chapel.

 2.1 CLASSROOM BEHAVIOUR

-• All students must be punctual for lessons.
-They are expected to be in the lesson’s venue within the first five minutes after the bell.
+- All students must be punctual for lessons.
+They are expected to be at the lesson’s venue within the first five minutes after the bell.
 Attendance will be taken before the start of each lesson.
 Perpetual late-comers will be booked.

-• No food is to be brought from the canteen into the classroom.
-No food is to be consumed in the classroom.
+- No food is to be brought from the canteen into the classroom.
+No food is to be consumed in the classroom except during snack breaks.
 No chewing gum is allowed in school.
 Drinking of water is allowed.

-• Students are not to leave the classroom without class passes issued by teachers.
+- Students are not to leave the classroom without a class pass issued by teachers.